DFHack/dfhack/docs/dev/building/Compile.rst

 ==========================

 The steps above will not build DFHack's documentation by default.
-If you are editing documentation, see `documentation` for details on how to build it.
+If you are changing documentation, see `documentation` for details on how to build it.

 Misc.
 Notes
 ===========